Skip to main content

 • acute shortness of breath

-• swelling of your mouth, lips or tongue, as this could be an allergic reaction.
+• swelling of the face, mouth, lips or tongue (possible allergic reaction).

 What happens if I miss a dose?

-If you forget to take a dose, take it immediately, then continue as normal the following day.
-However, if it's almost time for the next dose, skip the missed dose and continue as normal.
+If you miss a dose, take it as soon as you remember.
+If it’s almost time for your next dose, skip the missed one and take the next dose as usual.

 What checks do I need?

-You will need regular blood tests to check your cholesterol levels.
+You’ll need regular blood tests to check your cholesterol levels and liver.

 What else do I need to know?

-Studies show that statins work best if you take them in the evening.
-Some statins work better if you take them with a meal.
-Talk to your pharmacist about when is the best time to take your medication.
+You should take your statin at the same time each day.
+Some work best if you take them in the evening or with food.
+Talk to your pharmacist about when is the best time to take your medicine.

 Tell your health professionals if you’re taking any: